redwoodjs/redwood/docs/docs/directives.md

 ## Custom Directives

 Want to write your own directive?
-You can of course!
-Just generate one using the Redwood CLI; it takes care of the boilerplate and even gives you a handy test!
+Just generate one using the CLI; it takes care of the boilerplate and even gives you a handy test!

 ### Generators